NAS-PINN: Neural architecture search-guided physics-informed neural network for solving PDEs: INTRODUCTION

 \paragraph{} However, few works have been found to look into the design of the neural network structure in PINN.
 The design of neural networks is a significant topic in deep learning and can substantially affect the performance.
 Up until now, the neural network in PINN has generally been designed on the basis of prior knowledge and experience and has followed similar routines, which is to construct a neural network with 4 to 6 hidden layers and with the same number of neurons for each hidden layer \cite{M2019Physics, M2022PDEBench}.
 The relationship between the neural network architecture and the performance of PINN has been studied in several works \cite{L2020Deep, T2023Can, L2022A-PINN}, bet these efforts were still fragmentary and time-consuming.

-\paragraph{} Neural architecture search (NAS) is a kind of algorithm to search for the optimum neural network architecture in a specific search space \cite{B2018Learning}.
-The traditional NAS algorithm builds architectures by permutations of neural network modules, trains and tests these architectures to determine their performance, and then chooses the best neural network architecture based on the performance ranking.
+\paragraph{} Neural architecture search (NAS) is a kind of algorithm to search for the optimum neural network architecture in a specific search space \cite{B2018Learning}.Traditional NAS algorithms build architectures by permutations of neural network modules, train and test these architectures to determine their performance, and then choose the best neural network architecture based on the performance ranking.
 Such a discrete process struggles with the problem of low efficiency and high computational costs.
+Therefore, to reduce computing overhead and to improve search efficiency have been one of the main research focuses in NAS.
 Progressive neural architecture search (PNAS) is a technique devised by Liu et al. \cite{C2018Progressive} By gradually discarding structures with poor performance during the search phase, PNAS progressively shrinks the search space and successfully improves the efficiency.
 With the same purpose of reducing the number of parameters and enhancing efficiency, Hieu Pham et al. \cite{Y2020Understanding} proposed efficient neural architecture search (ENAS), which constructs a hypernetwork for parameter sharing.
 Similar works can be found in \cite{G2018Understanding} and \cite{A2018SMASH}.
-Furthermore, Liu et al. \cite{H2018DARTS} led the study of differentiable NAS by proposing differentiable architecture search (DARTS), which loosens up the discrete search space into a continuous one.
+However, methods based on hypernetwork have still generally dealt with a discrete search space and developed around reinforcement learning (RL) \cite{L1996Reinforcement} technology.
+Furthermore, Liu et al. \cite{H2018DARTS} led the study of differentiable NAS by proposing differentiable architecture search (DARTS), which loosens up the discrete search space into a continuous one, so that the discrete optimization problem becomes a continuous optimization problem that can be conveniently optimized through gradient-based methods.

 \paragraph{} This paper proposes a neural architecture search-guided physics-informed neural network (NAS-PINN) by incorporating NAS into the framework of PINN.
 We realize the automatic search of the best neural architecture for solving a given PDE with a modest quantity of data.
 Masks are utilized for tensors addition to help search for different numbers of neurons in each layer.
 The effectiveness of the proposed method is demonstrated by numerical experiments on a range of PDEs.
 By analyzing the numerical results, the characteristics of efficient neural architectures are summarized for guiding the further research on PINNs.